semaphoreci/docs/docs/reference/sem-command-line-tool.md

 The `sem help` command returns information about an existing command when it is followed by a valid command name.
-If no command is given as a command line argument to `sem help`, a help screen is printed.
+If no command is given as a command line argument to `sem help`, a help screen is displayed.

 #### sem help example